 How to Build a Console Table

-What constantly amazes me about building furniture is how you can take a couple of boards (two in this case) and turn them into large, functional furniture.
+What constantly amazes me about building a piece of furniture is how you can take a couple of boards (two in this case) and turn them into large, functional furniture.
 I love how easy this project was.

 I started by making all the cuts for the table (all cuts in the How-To card below).
 Then I drilled all the pocket holes and sanded everything down.